Pristina Kosovo Travel Guide

 A smaller park in the city center, a convenient green space for relaxation and casual strolls.

-The A Tower with a clock of Mother Teresa Cathedral has panoramic views of Prishtina and its surrounding hills.
+The Clock Tower of Mother Teresa Cathedral has panoramic views of Prishtina and its surrounding hills.

 Near Germia Green space, this sanctuary is a home for rescued bears, an ethical wildlife encounter.